Bench Workstations for the Modern Office

-Though open offices were designed to increase productivity through collaboration, open workstations such as benches can actually decrease productivity among employees working independently.
-Ambient noise, overheard conversations, and constant visual distractions can make it difficult for staff to concentrate, harming productivity and employee morale alike.
+- Noise and Visual Distractions: Though open offices were designed to increase productivity through collaboration, the open-workstation style, including benches, can actually decrease productivity among employees working independently.
+Ambient noise, overheard conversations, and constant visual distractions can make it difficult for staff to concentrate, lowering both productivity and employee morale.
 There are some products that can reduce these distractions, but there is no alternative as effective as a private workspace.

-You’ll want to ask which of your employees, teams, or departments will benefit most from an open and collaborative workspace, and which will thrive under other conditions.
+- Determine Which of Your Employees Will Get the Most out of Benching: Decide which of your employees, teams, or departments will benefit most from an open and collaborative workspace, and which will thrive under other conditions.
 Moreover, determine how much benching space will need to be dedicated to one team or employee, and how much should be available on an as-needed basis.

-Naturally, you’ll need adequate room for your benching station, but you’ll also want to consider traffic flow, access to necessary teams, and branding and aesthetics.
+- Determine Which Areas of Your Office Will Best Support Benching Stations: Naturally, you’ll need adequate room for benching stations, but you’ll also want to consider traffic flow, access to necessary teams, branding, and aesthetics.

-As we noted, benching stations leave employees prone to distractions and a lack of privacy.
-It’s important to provide them alternative workspaces where they can focus and recharge if they need to.
+- Provide a Complement of Quiet Areas, Meeting Rooms, and Breakout Spaces: As benching stations leave employees prone to distractions and vulnerable to concerns about a lack of privacy, it’s important to provide alternative workspaces where employees can focus and recharge.

-An experienced and knowledgeable furniture dealer can not only help you pick out the right benching stations for your needs, they can ask the right questions and work closely with you to determine what those needs are.
-Not only can they help you answer the questions above, they can manage logistical concerns like delivery, installation, and IT integration to make the process as easy and seamless as possible.
+- Contact a Furniture Dealer for Help: An experienced and knowledgeable furniture dealer can not only help you pick out the right benching stations for your needs, but they can also ask the right questions and work closely with you to determine those needs.
+Not only can they help you answer questions, but they manage logistical concerns like delivery, installation, and IT integration to make the process as easy and seamless as possible.